 It depends on the situation, and upon the shared understanding of those involved in the discussion.

-Generally, one part of an argument may be left out because it is assumed by both and doesn’t need to be stated, though these parts will need to be teased out by a third-party analyst of the argument to determine fully what is being argued.
+Generally, one part of an argument may be unspoken because it’s assumed by both and doesn’t need to be stated.
+So these parts will need to be teased out by a third-party analyst of the argument to determine fully what is being argued.

-This can be an intellectually honest form of argument, as follows with a few examples.
+This can be an intellectually honest form of argument, and I offer some examples here.

-I’m using standard form deductive syllogisms, or conditionally certain three-part arguments with two premises and a conclusion, for ease of presentation here.
-First below is a 1st order, or unstated major premise, argument:
+I’m using standard form deductive syllogisms — conditionally certain three-part arguments with two premises and a conclusion — for ease of presentation.
+The first is a 1st order, or unstated major premise, argument:

 With the major premise being:

 This one has a hidden minor premise, or 2nd order enthymeme structure.